gopi50/projecttraining/README.md

 # projecttraining
 this repository is training purpose

+    after fecthing directory from github

+      to ubuntu